FabmanHQ/fabman-api/sections/bridges.md

 	* the member’s ID
 	* their name (in the `message` field)
 	* the `sessionId` for this [usage session](#usage-sessions)
-	* the maximum duration (in seconds) the member is allowed to use this equipment (e.g., limited by opening hours or an upcoming booking).
+	* the maximum duration (in seconds) the member is allowed to use this equipment, e.g., until an upcoming booking or the end of opening hours.
 The equipment _must_ shut down when this time has passed and send a `/stop` request to the server to close the [usage session](#usage-sessions) (unless the `stopped` flag is set).
 	* a `stopped` flag.
 If this flag is set, the new usage session was implicitly stopped and is already closed.
 (See [usage session](#usage-sessions) below.)

 * If the member is not allowed to use the equipment, Fabman will respond with a `type: "denied"` response.
 This _must not_ affect the current session (if any).
 The response will contain the reason for the rejection.
 The reason should be displayed to the user but the bridge should not change the status of the current usage session (if any) or any deadman controls or alerts (if applicable).

-* Fabman may also respond with `type: "message"` when the access request was neither allowed nor rejected but was intercepted by a different process (e.g., a key assignment).
+* Fabman may also respond with `type: "message"` when the access request was neither allowed nor rejected but was intercepted by a different process, e.g., a key assignment.
 The bridge should display the contained messages and then continue operation as if nothing happened.

 ## Usage sessions